What is a Demand Side Platform (DSP)? Benefits & Features Explained. Best In The Market Listed & More

 AdTech Industry Definitions

-Last updated: September 12, 2021 | by Kean Graham
+Last updated: September 25, 2023 | by Aleesha Jacob

 DSP demand side platform

-This post was most recently updated on September 12th, 2021
+This post was most recently updated on September 25th, 2023

 What is a Demand Side Platform (DSP)?

-It’s also worth mentioning that Supply Side Platforms exist to support publishers to manage their inventory.
+With the help of Demand Side Platforms, advertisers can buy ad placements via numerous platforms such as video, mobile, and display.
+It’s also worth mentioning that Supply Side Platforms exist to support publishers in managing their inventory.
 If you are completely new to programmatic, it might be worth reading our Programmatic Advertising For Dummies post before moving forward.
 Most use the Demand Side Platform definition whereas it’s a platform that advertisers use to purchase advertising inventory via RTB (real-time bidding).

-How does a Demand Side Platform work?
+How does a demand-side platform work?

-DSP’s do not own or transact any ad inventory.
+DSPs do not own or transact any ad inventory.
 Instead, they integrate their systems with ad exchanges and other sources enabling publishers to offer their inventories to advertisers.
 With a selection of apps and websites to choose from Demand Side Platforms then enable advertisers to purchase ad space within the RTB environment.

 Using a range of data settings advertisers get to optimize their campaigns.
 These data points include user information about platforms used, demographics, psychographics, search query history and more.
 Advertisers identify the publisher inventory and data points they want to target then place their bid within the DSP platform.
 If their bid wins the auction, their ad gets served on the publisher’s property (web, mobile, video etc).